kimchi-project/kimchi/docs/API.md

         * port: The real port number of the graphics, vnc or spice.
 Users can use this port to connect to the vm with general vnc/spice clients.
+    * ticket: A ticket represents credentials to access VM.
+        * password: the password of a ticket.
+        * expire: lifetime of a ticket.
     * users: A list of system users who have permission to access the VM.
       Default is: empty (i.e. only root-users may access).
     * groups: A list of system groups whose users have permission to access